18 month old "bully" pushes other kids down

 My 18 months old son is a bully.
 He has been this way for 2-3 months now.
 It first started with smacking other kids when they are in his way, or just near him.
 He would smack them for no particular reason, just out of curiosity or when he seems like he is bored.
 Then it escalated to pushing, he is strong and very physically active, so when he pushes, children fall.
 I feel horrible, we tried giving attention to the other child, saying "no", taking him out of the situation immediately, but he does not seem to understand or care - one second he would enjoy playing with his friend, the next he just pushes him.
 Is there a way to help him or me?
 Thank you.

+And he's not actually a bully, even if he's pushing other kids aside to get what he wants.
+He isn't doing this because he wants to see someone else suffer.
 Little ones are still learning the rules.
 They don't have a well-developed sense of empathy.
 And they are learning how to have an impact on the world, which means they are learning how to use power.
 So they experiment with physical force, to see what happens.

 Add to this a child who is physically larger than his peers, and you get a kid who is likely to experiment with using physical force against others.
 And then he sees a big reaction.
 They fall!
 How cool!
 He doesn't know it hurts.
 Even if they cry, he doesn't really get it.
 But he's excited that he can have such a big impact on the world.
-What a wonderful thing for such a little person, who so often feels pushed around by the world.
+What a powerful feeling for such a little person, who so often feels pushed around by the world.

 Discipline makes this all more complicated.
 Children who are themselves subject to discipline that involves physical force are more likely to act it out on others.
 That's because they learn that physical force is okay, since grownups do it.
 And they learn it's effective in winning what they want.